 My preference is always cheese that you grate yourself.
 My grocery store sells in-store grated cheese and that’s ok to use.
 But please no packaged pre-grated cheese for this recipe.

 Pasta for Alfredo Sauce

-Do you ever wonder what type of pasta you should use for Alfredo sauce?
-I know a lot of people like to make the Alfredo sauce with fettuccine.
+Do you ever wonder what pasta to use for Alfredo sauce?
+I know a lot of people like to make Alfredo sauce with fettuccine.